 What is crypto dust?

-Crypto dust refers to tiny amounts of cryptocurrency distributed across numerous wallet addresses for benevolent reasons or malicious intent.
 In Bitcoin, for instance, the dust limit set by Bitcoin Core is approximately 546 satoshis (0.00000546 BTC), which some wallet nodes may reject due to its small size.
+In Tether(USDT), it's often 0.01USDT or even lesser.

-Additionally, dust can result from rounding errors or leftover amounts after a trade, which can't be traded but may be convertible to the exchange's native token.
+Additionally, crypto dust can result from rounding errors or leftover amounts after a trade, which can't be traded but may be convertible to the exchange's native token.

 While mostly harmless and sometimes used for promotional purposes, like alternative advertising, you should be aware of dust attacks and safeguard against them.